temperlang/temperlang-blog/posts/generically-speaking.md

 false
 ```

-Boxes are often heap allocated instead of stack allocated, so they come with performance penalties.
-Boxing and unboxing has a prehibitive performance penalty in tight numeric processing loops.
+Boxes are often heap-allocated instead of stack-allocated, so they come with performance penalties.
+Boxing and unboxing have a prohibitive performance penalty in tight numeric processing loops.

 Boxing can solve very specific language design problems when considered carefully in the context of one language, but cannot be foisted onto languages as part of a broadly effective translation strategy.

 ## Goals

-We alluded to requirements above when discussing approaches to generics that have worked for other languages.
+We alluded to some goals above when discussing approaches to generics that have worked for other languages.
 But to clarify the motivation:

-Temper needs **consistent behaviour for collections types**.
-Inconsistent behaviour, especially in test code, would provide a significant barrier to writing well-tested, reliable libraries in Temper.
+Temper needs **consistent behavior for collection types**.
+Inconsistent behavior, especially in test code, would provide a significant barrier to writing well-tested, reliable libraries in Temper.

 Temper needs **libraries of common algorithms**.
 Specialist library authors should be able to write generic functions that many generalists can use to support their own efforts.
 Not every Temper user will need to write generic functions, but most will need to use them.

 Parts of generic functions need to **specialize behavior** based on type bindings.  *leastElementOf&lt;String&gt;* should internally be able to compare based on string order, differently from *leastElementOf&lt;Int&gt;*.
-Ideally the generalist would not have to specify *String* vs *Int* comparison; type inference should handle that in the common case.
+Ideally, the generalist would not have to specify *String* vs *Int* comparison; type inference should handle that in the common case.

 Temper needs the **flexibility to connect** multiple Temper types to the same target language type.
 When translating to a language that does not often distinguish between strings and numbers, Temper code should not conflate string operations and numeric operations.

 Temper needs to **provide generic libraries to other languages**.
 A Java developer, for example, using the Java translation of a Temper library should be able to call a generic Temper function with a Java type that Temper has never heard of.

-Temper needs to impose **a low-burden on translator writers**.
-A Java language expert should be able to write and maintain a translator from Temper's intermediate representation to Java code without having to simoultaneously thread multiple type-hierarchy-constraint needles.
+Temper needs to impose **a low burden on translator writers**.
+A Java language expert should be able to write and maintain a translator from Temper's intermediate representation to Java code without having to simultaneously thread multiple type-hierarchy-constraint needles.

 ## Implementing leastValueOf in Temper

 For Temper, we're taking a different approach than the ones above, but
-not one that is entirely without precedent: *reifying type-associated behaviours*[^ceylon-reifies].
+not one that is entirely without precedent: *reifying type-associated behaviors*[^ceylon-reifies].

 [^ceylon-reifies]: [The Ceylon Language &sect; 1.2 Type system](https://web.mit.edu/ceylon_v1.3.3/ceylon-1.3.3/doc/en/spec/html_single/#thetypesystem) notes "Ceylon's type system is fully reified.
 In particular, generic type arguments are reified"